 –I think I heard that saying before, mam.

-–Cut out the mam stuff, I don’t do titles, I’m just a girl from Texas made it to the big lights and got lucky.
+–Cut out the mam stuff, I don’t do titles, I’m just a girl from Ohio who made it to the big lights and got lucky.
 Larry left me a wealthy gal ….. but I do miss him terribly.
 He was dashing and boy did he have a wardrobe fit for a king.
 There’s no one like him left about this town, there’ll never be another Larry Fay.
 Did you know this guy Moloney?

 -I never knew of him until I got here.

 -He was a no-good double crossing rat Mr. Brennan.
-You have done this city a great service but you have done me a great honour.
+You have done this city a great service but you have also done me a great honour.
 I have your reward here.
 You received the down payment already.
 The Commissioner advised me that the Department have to carry out an investigation….
 Don’t worry it’s a formality ….. you have nothing to worry about.

 -That’s good, I have a young family, I can do without the hassle.

 Miss Slowey handed the package to Brennan.
 He had never held so much money in his hands before.
 His younger brother had written to him last month.
 Land prices had dropped dramatically at home.
 What he earned on this one job could buy a fine place.
 Mary would need convincing to go back.
 They had Maggie to think of now too and maybe her best chances were here in America.
-He was torn but at least now he could pay off his debts, perhaps rent a bigger apartment up in the Bronx and with what was left he could send some home, maybe buy a few acres to begin with.
+He was torn but at least now he could pay off his debts, perhaps rent a bigger apartment on the Grand Concourse and with what was left he could send some home, maybe buy a few acres to begin with.

 –Just one thing Mr. Brennan, Did he suffer?
 Did you make that bastard suffer?
 Did you let him know that this was because of what he did to Larry?